Hazel-0/WeKan-Einfuehrung/README.md

+copied from OER Template - this project is used as a LiaScript workflow test

 # Template for OER

 This is a template for open and freely licensed texts that delivers appealing, and depending on the template, multimedia results.
 It additionally automates a lot of laborious work during creation.
 This template can be used for courses or modules as well as for all sorts of texts, including student research papers or theses.